PrincetonUniversity/gpu_programming_intro/06_cuda_kernels/03_thread_indices/README.md

 # Built-in Thread and Block Indices

 Each thread is given an index within its thread block, starting at 0.
 Additionally, each block is given an index, starting at 0.
-Just as threads are grouped into thread blocks, blocks are grouped into a grid, which is the highest entity in the CUDA thread hierarchy.
+Threads are grouped into thread blocks, blocks are grouped into grids, and grids can be grouped into a cluster, which is the highest entity in the CUDA hierarchy.

 ![intrinic-indices](https://devblogs.nvidia.com/wp-content/uploads/2017/01/cuda_indexing.png)